The Wizard of Oz, a British Pantomime

 Auditions will be held Saturday, August 28th, from 10:30 am to 2 pm and Tuesday, August 31st, from 7 pm to 9 pm at Bannockburn Community Clubhouse, 6314 Bannockburn Dr., Bethesda, MD 20817.

-Auditions held on Saturday, August 28th will be by appointment.
+UPDATE: Auditions ON BOTH DAYS will be by appointment.
 Please register for your desired time slot using our SignUp Genius by clicking here or the button below.

 Please come prepared to: